 Pick a day that works best for your schedule!
 So if you’re a morning person or a night owl, pick times that will work for you.
 I recommend setting aside at least 1-2hrs for reviewing job alerts and submitting your application.
 Also, note that it may not always take 1-2hrs but to have this time scheduled will help with managing your day.

 3. Only apply to jobs you want…

-Looking for a job can be stressful so why apply to a job you really don’t want?
+Looking for a job can be stressful so why apply for a job you really don’t want?
 Save yourself time by only applying to jobs you want.

 4. Scheduling Interviews

-Hopefully you will find these tips helpful with your job search!
+Hopefully, you will find these tips help with your job search!
 Check out other blogs for tips on making sure you have the right resume for the job!

-Also; let me know if you have any questions or if there’s other topics you’d like for me to discuss…
+Also; let me know if you have any questions or if there are other topics you’d like for me to discuss…